An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 Below we will refer to an application of lemma \ref{plends} by a slight abuse of terminology as pseudolocality.
 With this in hand we now discuss how to define a mean curvature flow with surgery on elements in $\Sigma$: \begin{thm} For any $M \in \Sigma$, there is a flow with surgery $S_t$ starting from $M$, defined on $[0, \infty)$, which agrees with the renormalized mean curvature flow except for a discrete set of times $t_i$ at which necks are cut and replaced by caps.
-The surgery parameters depend on time, but on each interval $[k, k+1]$ there is a uniform choice of parameters $H_{th, k}$, $H_{neck, k}$, $H_{trig, k}$ which suffice.
-Additionally one may arrange to take $H_{th,k}$ arbitrarily large if they choose. \end{thm} \begin{pf}
+The surgery parameters depend on time, but on each interval $[k, k+1]$ there is a uniform choice of parameters $F_{th,k}$, $F_{neck,k}$, $F_{trig,k}$ which suffice.
+Additionally one may take $F_{th,k}$ arbitrarily large if they choose. \end{thm} \begin{pf}

-Reiterating the above, for mean convex surfaces in $\R^3$ the curvature scales $H_{th}, H_{neck}, H_{trig}$ depend on an $\alpha$ noncollapsing constant and initial bound on $H$.
-As we discussed above in the compact case $\alpha$ noncollapsing with respect to $F$ is preserved with some possible deterioration in the constant for compact noncollapsed surfaces (at least using our crude reasoning); we face the added difficulty of noncompactness though and, since $F \to 0$ at the ends, there may be no choice of $\alpha$ for which our $M \in \Sigma$ is $\alpha$-noncollapsed as well. $ $
+Reiterating the above, for mean convex surfaces in $\R^3$ the curvature scales $H_{th}, H_{neck}, H_{trig}$ depend on an $\alpha$ noncollapsing constant and initial bound on $H$; in the notation for surgery parameters above we replaced $H$ with $F$ indicating our use of the quantity $F = H - \frac{\langle X, \nu \rangle}{2}$.
+As we discussed above in the compact case $\alpha$ noncollapsing with respect to $F$ is preserved with some possible deterioration in the constant for compact noncollapsed surfaces (at least using our simple reasoning); we face the added difficulty of noncompactness though and, since $F \to 0$ at the ends, there may be no choice of $\alpha$ for which our $M \in \Sigma$ is $\alpha$-noncollapsed as well. $ $

-We will deal with this issue of noncollapsing by localizing it where it is needed.
-We will say a surface $M$ is $\alpha$-noncollapsed in a ball $B$ if for any $x, y \in M \cap B$ the $x$ (resp $y$) is not in either the inner or outer osculating ball at $y$ of radius $\alpha/F(y)$ (resp $x$) $ $

-Let $M \in \Sigma$ and suppose its smooth flow exists on $[0,T)$.
-By pseudolocality, one may choose $B(0,R)$ large enough so that the singularity at time $T$ occurs within $B(0,R)$.
-Recalling from lemma \ref{con} above the decay rate of $F$ is bounded below on the ends for finite times so that in a sufficient large annulus $A= B(0,2R) \setminus B(0,R)$ $F > c$ on $[0,T)$ and hence the surface is $F$ $\alpha$-noncollapsed for some $\alpha_0$ in the annulus $A$. $ $